ouchmode/Portfolio/all_collections/_posts/2024-11-28-coffee-sales-dashboard.md

 ![Coffee Sales Dashboard Filtered](../../img/dashboard_filtered.png)

+### **Note: as of 1/2/24 I now have access to MSO365 and can use Desktop Excel again.
+Woohoo!
 ## **Excel Cloud Limitations**
 I do not have access to using the Desktop Excel version due to financial reasons so I am using the Cloud version of Excel instead.
 This comes with limitations, and there were some points in the tutorial where I ran into some.
 - When using pivot tables, it isn't possible to group the data.
 As in, I can't right-click the PT and group by a certain data point.
 I had to split the order date into separate columns and then use the month name (e.g. "Jan"), and the Year.